 “Half a century, as she confessed, of work in Cambridge was recognised by Cambridge Borough Council on Wednesday, when by a unanimous vote they elected Ald.
 Mrs Florence Ada Keynes as Mayor for the ensuing year.

 Chamber and gallery were alike crowded at twelve o’clock, when Ald Raynes took the chair for the last time as Mayor.
-Dr. [Later, Sir Neville] Keynes, the husband of the new Mayor sat on the floor of the chamber, as did several friends.
+Dr. John Neville Keynes, the husband of the new Mayor sat on the floor of the chamber, as did several friends.

 MRS KEYNES’ GREAT SERVICES